easanles/ChallongeStats/README.md

 ### Player data

-1. If it wasn't previously created, when the app is opened it creates a text file named **playerdata.txt**.
+1. To use this feature, create a text file named **playerdata.txt** in the executable folder.
 This file will contain information about every player.
 The format is as follows:
  - Start a line with `@`: specify player name, not case sensitive.
  - Start a line with `|`: specify image file inside path **./img/**  First image will be saved as **p\*_img1.png**, the second one as **p\*_img2.png**, ...
    - If it is left blank, it will generate an empty image.
 Write just `|`.